WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 <a name="Ex4Task2" />
 #### Task 2 - Connecting to SQL Database Using ADO.NET ####
-In this task, you will create a class that inherits from the **SQLAzureConnectionDemo** class and implements the methods to connect to SQL Database using ADO.NET.
+In this task, you will create a class that inherits from the **SQLDatabaseConnectionDemo** class and implements the methods to connect to SQL Database using ADO.NET.

 1. Add a new class to the project named **AdoConnectionDemo**.
 To do this, right-click the **ConnectDemoApp** project in **Solution Explorer** and select **Add** | **Class**.
 In the **Add New Item** dialog, make sure that you select the **Class** template and set the name to **AdoConnectionDemo.cs**.